cocotb/cocotb/docs/source/library_reference.rst

 Passing tests
 -------------

-A test is considered to have ``passed`` if any of the following occur:
+A test is considered to have ``passed`` if it completes successfully and no expected-failure or expected-error condition is set.
+Successful completion occurs if any of the following happen:

 * The main test coroutine returns without raising an :exc:`!Exception`.
 * The test coroutine, or any running :class:`~cocotb.task.Task`, calls :func:`cocotb.end_test`.
 * The main test coroutine raises a :exc:`~asyncio.CancelledError`, or :keyword:`await`\ s a :class:`~cocotb.task.Task` that is cancelled and does not handle the cancellation.

+If an expected-failure or expected-error condition is set, successful completion is instead reported as ``failed`` because the expected failure or error did not occur.

 .. _test-fail:

 Failing tests
 -------------

-A test is considered to have ``failed`` if the main test coroutine, or any running :class:`~cocotb.task.Task`, does any of the following:
+A test is considered to have ``failed`` if it completes successfully when it was expected to fail or error, or if the main test coroutine, or any running :class:`~cocotb.task.Task`, produces an unexpected failure or error.
+Unexpected failures and errors include:

 * Fails an :keyword:`assert` statement (raises :exc:`AssertionError`).
 * Raises any other :exc:`!Exception` besides :exc:`!CancelledError`.
 * Fails a :func:`pytest.raises`, :func:`pytest.warns`, or :func:`pytest.deprecated_call` check.
 * Calls :func:`pytest.fail`.

+A matching ``expect_fail`` or ``expect_error`` argument to :deco:`cocotb.test`,
+or a matching :deco:`cocotb.xfail` decorator, changes the final outcome to ``expected fail`` instead.

 When a test fails, a stack trace is printed.
 If :mod:`pytest` is installed and :keyword:`assert` statements are used,